Table of Contents

 Number of Boats Available: 154

-Austin remains the top boating destination in Texas, boasting popular water bodies such as Lake Travis, Lake Austin, and Lady Bird Lake.
+Austin remains the top boating destination in Texas for the third consecutive year, boasting popular water bodies such as Lake Travis, Lake Austin, and Lady Bird Lake.
 The city offers numerous marinas and boat ramps, supporting a vibrant boating community.

 Pontoons are the most popular boat rental here since they enable bigger groups to go to the lakes, tie up in party coves, and enjoy comfortable cruising.
 In recent years, Austin has become a popular destination for celebrations like bachelor and bachelorette parties, creating the demand for captained pontoon and yacht charters on the lakes.